statesman/mixbev-receipts/README.md

 ### Create and configure the environment

-- run `conda create -n mixbev --file mixbev-env.txt` to create the mixbev environment that has the python packages you need
+- run `conda create -n mixbev --file mixbev-env.txt` to create the mixbev environment that has the python packages you need.
-- run `source activate mixbev` to load the environment so we can add the `agate` package that is not in conda.
+    + The environment includes [jupyter](http://jupyter.org/) and [agate](http://agate.readthedocs.io/)
-- run `pip install agate` to install the [agate](http://agate.readthedocs.io/) package
+    + If you are using a different environment manager, you can use the `mixbev-pip.txt` file as a requirements file.

 ## Updating monthly numbers